-A vulnerability assessment provides an organization with information on the security weaknesses in its environment and provides direction on how to assess the risks associated with those weaknesses and evolving threats.
+A vulnerability assessment provides an organization with information on the security weaknesses in its environment.
+It also provides direction on how to assess the risks associated with those weaknesses.
 This process offers the organization a better understanding of its assets, security flaws and overall risk, reducing the likelihood that a cybercriminal will breach its systems and catch the business off guard.

 Types of vulnerability assessments

-Vulnerability assessments depend on discovering different types of system or network vulnerabilities, which means the assessment process includes using a variety of tools, scanners and methodologies to identify vulnerabilities, threats and risks.
+Vulnerability assessments depend on discovering different types of system or network vulnerabilities.
+This means the assessment process includes using a variety of tools, scanners and methodologies to identify vulnerabilities, threats and risks.

 Some of the different types of vulnerability assessment scans include the following:

 - Network-based scans are used to identify possible network security attacks.
 This type of scan can also detect vulnerable systems on wired or wireless networks.